Kashf (TV series): Production

-On 14 November 2019, Junaid.Khan revealed through Instagram about his upcoming project.
-In December 2019, it was reported that Hira Mani will be paired opposite Khan in lead.
+On 14 November 2019, Junaid Khan revealed through Instagram about his upcoming project.
+In December 2019, it was reported that Hira Mani would be paired with Khan in the lead.

 The first teaser was released on 20 March 2020.
 It is the fourth project featuring Mani and Khan together after Sun Yaara (2016), Thays (2018) and Mohabbat Na Kariyo while both are second time collaborating with writer Imran Nazeer after Thays and director Danish Nawaz after Suna Yaara.

 Episodes

-Soundtrack

-The Original soundtrack is sung and composed by Hamza Akram Qawwal, Taimoor Akram and Abdul Akram on lyrics of Shah Hussain.
+Broadcast and release

+Kashf premiered on Hum TV on 7 April 2020.

+The series was made available on the Indian OTT platform MX Player.

+Reception

+Critical reception

+While praising Mani's performance, Buraq Shabbir of The News International opined that the series "allows her to showcase her acting prowess like never before."
+Writing for the same newspaper, Amna Haider Isani criticised the portrayal of toxic sibling rivalry and the moral extremes.
+A Daily Times-based reviewer was appreciative of Khan's performance and her chemistry with Mani.